Atlas Fusion -- Modern Framework for Autonomous Agent Sensor Data Fusion: Data Processing Pipelines

 \subsection{Camera-LiDAR Object Detection}

-LiDAR is able to measure the distance and the geometrical shape of the obstacle with high accuracy.
-On the other hand, to be able to recognize the specific class of the object-based only on the point cloud and geometrical shapes is quite challenging.
-The very opposite of this approach is an object detection on the camera images.
-These days neural networks are able to localize and classify objects on the RGB images in real-time with several dozens of fps \cite{bochkovskiy2020yolov4}.
-However, although we have quite a reliable object classification and localization in the 2D plane, it is tough to estimate the distance of the detected object.
+LiDAR can measure the distance and the geometrical shape of the obstacle with high accuracy.
+On the other hand, to be able to recognize the specific class of the object based only on the point cloud and geometrical shapes is quite challenging.
+The very opposite of this approach is object detection on the camera images.
+These days, neural networks can localize and classify objects on the RGB images in real-time with several dozens of fps \cite{bochkovskiy2020yolov4}.
+However, although we have quite a reliable object classification and localization in the 2D plane, it is tough to estimate the detected object's distance.

-For this purpose, we have created a system that combines the LiDAR data and camera detections and combines them into a single representation.
+For this purpose, we have created a system that fuses the LiDAR data and camera detections and combines them into a single representation.

-For every detection on the RGB image, there is an estimated median distance of the LiDAR measurements that have been projected to the detection bounding box and, based on this information system, generated the 3D frustum representation in the output map of the detected obstacle.
-The frustum begins in the optical center of the camera and points to the middle of the 2D detection bounding box.
-The distance measured by the LiDAR defines the cutout of the frustum in which the obstacle is present.
+There is an estimated median distance of the LiDAR measurements projected to the detection bounding box for every detection on the RGB image.
+This information system generated the 3D frustum representation in the output map of the detected obstacle.